ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

     '+Q33  Inner Target Data Multipliers (Te, Ti, ne)         '  0.75 0.75 1.00
     '+Q35  Inner Target Data Multipliers (Te, Ti, ne)         '  0.75 0.75 1.00

 You may add these anywhere, but it is a good to put them near the target data that was input with options :ref:`Q34` and :ref:`Q36`.
+Historically, Langmuir probes tend to measure higher Te values relative to toher diagnostics, sometimes as much as double.
+It is therefore fine to decrease target temperatures if it helps the simulation agree with experimental data.
 The agreement improves, but density still leaves much to be desired.

   .. image: compare6.png
     :width: 500